herotechcourse/kotlin-racingcar-precourse/README.md

 - Comma-separated.
 - Non-empty.
 - No longer than 5 characters.
-- If the input is invalid (not comma separated, name longer than 5 characters, empty name, wrong format or or less than 2 car names), throws an `IllegalArgumentException` and terminates the program.
+In case this is founnd, an `IllegalArgumentException` is thrown and program is terminated.

 Prompted input example:
 ```